teeekay/CarND-Vehicle-Detection/Assignment5.TonyKnight.md

 I implemented a circular buffer (lines 111 to 137 of [image_screener.py](https://github.com/teeekay/CarND-Vehicle-Detection/blob/master/image_screener.py)) into which I put frames of the heat values generated so that I could threshold the heat values based on the numbers of "hits" on each pixel in the buffer.
 For example, I could set up the buffer to hold 20 frames, and threshold pixels that had hits on 15 of the frames in the buffer.
 I found this level of "history threshold" was required when I was using multiple size windows.
 This resulted in a more than 0.5 second delay after a car was first seen before it could be displayed, which I did not consider to be optimal.

 I adjusted the buffer so that I could store heat values obtained individually for each size window used.
 This allowed me to display the heat generated from each window size at the right of the output video to better visualize what was going on.
 Once I did this, I realized that I only really needed to use the one size of window (80 pixels per side).
-When I reverted to using only size 80 pixel windows, I found that the history threshold could be reduced to 5 frames in a 7 frame buffer to get relatively good results with only occasional false positives at the left side of the screen.
+When I switched to using only size 80 pixel windows, I found that the history threshold could be reduced to 5 frames in a 7 frame buffer to get relatively good results with only occasional false positives at the left side of the screen.

 An issue in this implementation of the history threshold is that when the car goes over a bump (22.5s to 24 s in the video), all the objects are displaced rapidly in the image for a few frames, which causes the history threshold to prevent detected objects from being displayed.
 The history threshold may also prevent oncoming cars from being displayed well as they could move across the screen too fast to allow detection in the same area of the screen on subsequent frames.